fairscape/fairscape.github.io/docs/index.md

 <div class="components-container">
 <a href="/components/server" class="component-card">
 <h2>FAIRSCAPE Server</h2>
-The core backend service responsible for metadata management, implemented in Python using FastAPI.
+The FAIRSCAPE server is responsible for metadata management, implemented in Python using FastAPI.
 Handles package storage, metadata extraction, provenance tracking, and provides a REST API interface.
 </a>

 <a href="/components/CLI" class="component-card">